gthompson333/jasper_health_weight_tracker/README.md

 Implement a simple weight tracker app using Firebase Auth and Cloud Firestore

 Required Features:
-On first launch, the app lets users sign-in with Firebase – use anonymous sign-in for simplicity.
+-On first launch, the app lets users sign-in with Firebase – use anonymous sign-in for simplicity.
-After sign-in, the app shows a page where the user can:
+-After sign-in, the app shows a page where the user can:

 Enter their weight into a form and submit it
 ○ Save this along with the current time into Firestore